aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 # Module 5: SNS Topic and Notifications To Lambda Functions

-In this module you'll use SNS to publish messages from the Lambda you build in the previous modules and construct a topic in which you will provision and subscribe another Lambda to.
+In this module you'll use SNS to publish messages from the Lambda you build in the previous modules and construct a topic in which your Lambda function will be subscribed to.

 ![SNS Notification Architecture](../images/sns-notification-architecture.png)